Chirag-ahir/SFC-Preparation/README.md

 What is Export data settings?<br>
 Export Data Settings is a feature that allows you to control which users can export data from Salesforce and how much data they can export at a time.
 You can enable or disable the Export Reports permission for different profiles or permission sets, and set a maximum number of records that can be exported per hour for your org

+What is campaign member?<br>
+A Campaign Member is a Junction Object between an individual Lead or Contact and a specific Salesforce Campaign.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>